serge-m/serge-m.github.io/content/2020-10-01-python-multiprocessing.md

     return t
 ```

-As I have mentioned above two stages - size estimation and classification can be executed in parallel.
+As I have mentioned above two stages - size estimation and classification - can be executed in parallel.
 A standard solution for that could be `multiprocessing.Pool` with a function like `map` or `imap`.
-That works if our processing stages don't have the state and initialization of `size_estimator` and `classifier`
+That works if our processing stages are **stateless and the initialization is cheap**
-are cheap.
 It is not always the case.

-If `classifier` requires a slow initialization, e.g. loading a big neural network into memory, it would be
+If `classifier` requires a costly initialization, e.g. loading a big neural network into memory, it would be
 nice to have it initialized only once.
-We can create a process for that.
+We can do it in a separate process.
+If we were using a programming language other than Python, we could use threads for it.
+But in python we have GIL.

+Controller has to send data to another process and receive the results.
 Communication between parallel processes is a dangerous thing.
 Let's try to use `multiprocessing.Pipe` for that.

 ```python
 class ParallelPipeController: